It's Rush Limbaugh and the most listened to radio talk show in America by far.

 It has to be reported that this is working.

-Americans have done the U.S. military is doing great things in Ramadi and the Sunni triangle.
+Americans have done, the U.S. military is doing great things in Ramadi and the Sunni triangle.

-Because in their hearts they want us to lose.
+It has to grate on them because in their hearts they want us to lose.

-It leaves them out in a cold.
+It leaves them out in the cold.

-So I'm telling you, you've got the New York Times here offering cover for the Democrats to come back from the abyss, to join the call for victory.
+So I'm telling you, you've got the New York Times here offering cover for the Democrats to come back from the abyss to join the call for victory.

-And who's gonna get credit for that?
+And who's going to get credit for that?

 George W. Bush.